-Faculty: Professors Albuquerque (Brazilian literature and culture), Madureira (Portuguese, Brazilian, and Luso-African literature and culture), Sapega (Portuguese and Luso-African literature); Associate Professor Sanchez (Portuguese and Brazilian literature and culture)
+Faculty: Professors Albuquerque (Brazilian literature and culture), Madureira (Portuguese, Brazilian, and Luso-African literature and culture), Sapega (Portuguese and Luso-African literature); Professor Sanchez (Portuguese and Brazilian literature and culture)

 An integrated curriculum in Portuguese languages, literatures, and linguistics provides training at the master's and Ph.D. levels and assures that graduates are prepared to contribute as professionals in the fields of teaching and research.
 An active program of research contributes to new knowledge in Spanish and Portuguese.
 A comprehensive group of courses is offered in rotation during the academic year so that candidates may take courses in all fields.
 Classes are conducted in Portuguese.

 The department's graduate program in Portuguese is consistently among the finest in the country.
 Twenty to twenty-five teaching assistantships are offered each year to graduate candidates in Spanish and Portuguese.
 A full complement of courses in Portuguese, Brazilian, and Luso-African literatures, culture, and linguistics is offered on a regular basis.

 Fellowships, scholarships, teaching assistantships, and project assistantships are available to qualified graduate degree candidates.